-In addition to minutes of convened meetings, the Partners Human Research Office shall maintain individual files of every research activity reviewed by the PHRC, whether at a convened meeting or using the expedited review procedure, to include:
+In addition to minutes of convened meetings, the Partners Human Research Office shall maintain individual files of every research activity reviewed by the PHRC, whether at a convened meeting or through the use of the expedited review procedure, to include:

-- All of the documents submitted with the research proposal for initial review and subsequently including, but not limited to, the application form, protocol summary, detailed protocol or research plan, recruitment materials (letters, flyers, advertisements, etc.), consent form(s), drug/device brochures, application for funding (e.g., NIH or other federal grant), NIH cooperative group protocol, NIH cooperative group sample consent form, ancillary committee/department review, scientific evaluations, if any; - When applicable, written reports from consultants to the PHRC; - Checklists and review documentation, including review forms documenting, when applicable, justification for expedited review, exemption determination, findings required by applicable regulations and laws signed by PHRC Chairpersons/Administrative Chairpersons or designated alternate(s); - PHRC-approved recruitment materials; - PHRC-approved consent forms; - Progress reports, interim analyses, safety reports, DSMB/DMC reports; - Reports of injuries to subjects and/or adverse events; - Reports of unanticipated problems involving risk to subjects or others; - Reports of protocol deviations and noncompliance; - Proposed changes to the protocol and revised documents (amendments); - Copies of all correspondence between the PHRC and investigator; - Continuing review activities and all of the documents submitted for continuing review including, but not limited to application form, protocol summary, detailed protocol, recruitment materials, NIH progress reports; and - Statements of significant new findings provided to subjects.
+- All of the documents submitted with the research proposal for initial review and subsequently including, but not limited to, the application form, protocol summary, detailed protocol or research plan, recruitment materials (letters, flyers, advertisements, etc.), consent form(s), drug/device brochures, , NIH cooperative group protocol, NIH cooperative group sample consent form, ancillary committee/department review, scientific evaluations, if any; - When applicable, the application for funding (e.g., NIH or other federal grant), in the secure Agreements application on the Partners network; - When applicable, written reports from consultants to the PHRC; - Checklists and review documentation, including review forms documenting, when applicable, justification for expedited review, exemption determination, findings required by applicable regulations and laws signed by PHRC Chairpersons/Administrative Chairpersons or designated alternate(s); - PHRC-approved recruitment materials; - PHRC-approved consent forms; - Progress reports, interim analyses, safety reports, DSMB/DMC reports; - Reports of injuries to subjects and/or adverse events; - Reports of unanticipated problems involving risk to subjects or others; - Reports of protocol deviations and noncompliance;

+- Proposed changes to the protocol and revised documents (amendments); - Copies of all correspondence between the PHRC and investigator; - Continuing review activities and all of the documents submitted for continuing review including, but not limited to application form, protocol summary, detailed protocol, recruitment materials,; and - Statements of significant new findings provided to subjects.

 Individual files of research activities shall be retained by the Partners Human Research Office for at least seven (7) years from completion of the research or closure of the file.
-Files shall be maintained in a secure area within the Human Research Office or sent to an external vendor for long-term storage as needed.
+Files shall be maintained in paper format in a secure area within the Human Research Office or sent to an external vendor for long-term storage as needed, or in electronic format in a secure area or application on the Partners network.